Why you can trust The Zebra

 Cheap Philadelphia ZIP codes: 19113, 19128, 19118, 19127, 19154

 Philadelphia Driving Conditions

 And that's not the worst of it.
-Each year there are more than 700,000 weather-related car accidents.
+More than 700,000 weather-related car accidents occur each year.
 In Philadelphia, you can expect 118 rainy days with an annual rainfall of 41.5 inches.
 Philadelphia is also known to experience severe winter storms.
-You can check on the condition of the roads anytime here.

 Rainy Days a Year